florimondmanca/personal/README.md

-# CodeSail
+# FlorimondManca

-This is the repository for CodeSail, a blog about web development and software engineering written by yours truely.
+This is the repository for Florimond Manca's personal website.

+This website also hosts CodeSail, a blog about web development and software engineering written by yours truely.

 <p class="text-center">
   <a href="#">See it live</a>